dokerwin/-Designing-multi-layered-web-applications/README.md

-## Use case name: Apply Promotions to a Basket

-Primary Actor: Shopper

-Goal: The primary goal of this use case is to apply promotions to a basket and calculate the total price after applying the promotions.

-## Precondition:

-The Shopper has added items to their basket.
-Postcondition:
-The Shopper can see the updated total price of their basket after applying the promotions.

-## Basic Flow:

-1. The Shopper selects the items they want to purchase and adds them to their basket.
-2. The Shopper selects the "Finish and Pay" option in the user interface.
-3. The Application Service (acting as the controller) receives the request to apply promotions and sends it to the promotion service.
-4. The promotion service fetches the available promotions from the promotion repository.
-5. The promotion service applies the eligible promotions to the basket.
-6. The promotion service calculates the new total price of the basket after applying the promotions.
-7. The promotion service returns the updated basket with the applied promotions and total price to the Application Service.
-8. The Application Service sends the updated basket with the applied promotions and total price to the user interface.
-9. The Shopper sees the updated basket with the applied promotions and total price in the user interface.
-##  Alternate Flows:

-4a.
-If there are no promotions available, the promotion service skips the promotion application step and proceeds to step 6.\
-5a.
-If there are no eligible promotions for the items in the basket, the promotion service skips the promotion application step and proceeds to step 6.\
-6a.
-If the basket does not meet the minimum requirements for a promotion, the promotion service skips the promotion application step and proceeds to step 7.\
-6b.
-If the basket qualifies for multiple promotions, the promotion service applies all the eligible promotions and calculates the new total price.\
-7a.
-If an error occurs while applying the promotions, the promotion service sends an error message to the Application Service.\
-8a.
-If an error occurs while processing the request, the Application Service sends an error message to the user interface.

-##  Use case name: Manage Promotions

-### Primary Actor: Admin

-Goal: The primary goal of this use case is to manage promotions for the shop.

-### Precondition:

-The Admin is logged in to the admin panel.
-Postcondition:

-The Admin has added, edited or deleted a promotion.
-## Basic Flow:

-1. The Admin opens the "Promotions" section in the admin panel.
-2. The Admin selects the "Add Promotion" option and provides the promotion details.
-3. The Application Service (acting as the controller) receives the request to add a new promotion and sends it to the promotion service.
-4. The promotion service validates the promotion details and adds the new promotion to the promotion repository.
-5. The promotion service returns a success message to the Application Service.
-6. The Application Service sends the success message to the user interface.
-7. The Admin selects the "Edit Promotion" option and selects a promotion to edit.
-8. The Admin modifies the promotion details and saves the changes.
-9. The Application Service receives the request to update the promotion and sends it to the promotion service.
-10. The promotion service validates the updated promotion details and updates the promotion in the promotion repository.
-11. The promotion service returns a success message to the Application Service.
-12. The Application Service sends the success message to the user interface.
-13. The Admin selects the "Delete Promotion" option and selects a promotion to delete.
-14. The Application Service receives the request to delete the promotion and sends it to the promotion service.
-15. The promotion service deletes the selected promotion from the promotion repository.
-16. The promotion service returns a success message to the Application Service.
-17. The Application Service sends the success message to the user interface.
-18. The Admin sees the updated list of promotions in the admin panel.

-## Alternate Flows:

-4a.
-If the promotion details are invalid, the promotion service sends an error message to the Application Service.\
-9a.
-If the updated promotion details are invalid, the promotion service sends an error message to the Application Service.\
-15a.
-If the promotion is being used by existing orders or baskets, the promotion service sends an error message to the Application Service and prevents the promotion from being deleted.

 # Architecture Comparison
 Layered Architecture, Onion Architecture, and Hexagonal Architecture - is a way of organizing and structuring code in an application, but they differ from each other in some key aspects.